webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 == Changelog ==

+= 4.1.1 =
+* You can safely update this plugin if you’re running WooCommece 2.4 or newer **but we’ll very soon drop support for WooCommerce previous to 3.0 (which was launched in April 2017)**
+* Admin notice regarding old WordPress, WooCommerce or PHP versions in use (if you like to live in danger, you may disable it by returning `false`to the `ifthen_show_old_techonology_notice` filter)
+* Better readme.txt information regarding updates

 = 4.1.0 =
-* You can safely update this plugin even if you’re running WooCommece all the way back to version 2.4 **but we’ll very soon drop support for WooCommerce previous to 3.0 (which was launched in April 2017)**
 * This is the first release aimed at bringing the plugin, and it’s users, to recent technology (many more will follow)
+* Requires WordPress 4.0 or above
 * Requires WooCommerce 2.4 or above
 * Requires PHP 5.5 or above
+* **For WordPress 3.8 and WooCommerce 2.2 support you need to use [https://downloads.wordpress.org/plugin/multibanco-ifthen-software-gateway-for-woocommerce.4.0.8.zip](version 4.0.8)**
 * Use SVG icons and banners (except on emails where we still use PNG because SVG is not fully supported)
-* Deprecate non-small icons on the checkout
+* Deprecate big icons on the checkout
 * Tested with WordPress 5.3.3-alpha-46995 and WooCommerce 3.9.0-rc.2